transposit-connectors/mc-transposit-eng/runbooks/public_docs_aren_t_up_to_date.md

 The process we use for releasing workflows/integrators to the public is:
 1. The developer creates/updates a working copy of the service in some working org.
 For workflow engineers, this is generally the transposit-workflows org on the staging server.
 2. Once the working copy is fully functioning in an action (tested using that working copy's latest version), the developer *syncs the workflow* so that it is available in the transposit org on all servers and in the transposit-connectors repository on GitHub.
+The GitHub version is the source of truth for all public services.
 3. The developer then makes a new release for the public on the GitHub repository.
 This release then needs to be *deployed on all servers*.
 4. Finally, the new version's documentation changes need to be updated in the public-facing docs.
 This happens as part of the *publishing workflows* process.

-** MAKING STUFF UP TO THE BEST OF MY UNDERSTANDING ** The docs are auto-generated from the workflow's manifest data.
-Start by checking if the workflow's underlying data is correct and that the most recent version has been updated.
+Assume that you're looking at some version of the workflow or integrator's README that looks the way you want it to look.
+That version is your working copy.

-Make sure that the version that is at [GitHub](https://github.com/transposit-connectors) looks the way you expect ** NOT FULLY SURE HOW THIS TIES TO DOCS DEBUGGING, SO AGAIN MAKING UP TO THE BEST OF MY UNDERSTANDING**.
+* Does the README version that is at [GitHub](https://github.com/transposit-connectors) match your working copy?
 If so, make sure that that version is published on all the servers:

 [Publish from GitHub](https://console.staging.transposit.com/mc/t/transposit-workflows/actions/publish_to_github)

-If not, your working copy **FOR NON-WORKFLOW DEVELOPERS/ONCALL ENG, I'M CONFUSED WHAT WORKING COPY?
-IS THIS GITHUB?
-DEMO?
-STAGING?** may need to be synced to GitHub.
+If not, your working copy is out of sync with the GitHub version.
+Sync it back to GitHub.

 (add sync workflow button here)